-Minca is a small town in the mountains above Santa Marta and has become a popular eco-tourism destination.
-Sporting picturesque scenery with a lush forest, stunning views of the surrounding mountains and several waterfalls, Minca is well worth a stop during a visit to Colombia’s Caribbean coast.
-Read on for a complete travel guide to Minca, Colombia, including why you should visit, how to get there, accommodations, and what to do when you visit.
+Minca is a small town in the mountains above Santa Marta and has become a popular destination.
+Sporting picturesque scenery with a lush forest, stunning views of the surrounding mountains, and several waterfalls, Minca is well worth a stop during a visit to Colombia’s Caribbean coast.
+Read on for a complete travel guide to Minca, Colombia, including why you should visit, how to get there, where to stay, what to do, and travel and packing tips for when you visit.

-Waterfalls, hiking, birdwatching, great cafes, local coffee, even a local brewery, this little town has it all.
-Minca sits about 650 km above sea level, nestled in the forest of the Sierra Nevada mountain range just above Santa Marta.
+Waterfalls, hiking, birdwatching, great cafes, locally grown coffee, and even a local brewery, this little town has it all.
+Minca, Colombia sits about 650 km above sea level, nestled in the forest of the Sierra Nevada mountain range just above Santa Marta.